Welcome To The Danvers Rail Trail

 Danvers Rail Trail Parking

-The Hobart Street parking lot (26 Hobart Street), located just south of Maple Street in downtown Danvers, is an ideal spot to leave your car and explore the Rail Trail.
-Heading south, it is about 2 miles to the Peabody line by Route 114 and, heading north, another 2.3 miles beckons before the Wenham town border just south of Route 97.
+The Hobart Street parking lot (GPS use: 26 Hobart Street), located just south of Maple Street in downtown Danvers, is an ideal spot to leave your car and explore the Rail Trail.
+Heading south, it is about 2 miles to the Peabody line by Route 114/Lowell Street and you can head north another 2.3 miles beckons before the Wenham town border just south of Route 97.
+From there you can travel into Topsfield and Boxford on their trails.

 There is large municipal parking lot adjacent to Town Hall, 1 Sylvan Street.
 The trail is a short walk from this parking lot.
 Exit the lot, take a left on to Cherry St and a right on to Pickering St to access the trail.